approvals/ApprovalTests.cpp/doc/mdsource/Reporters.source.md

 Here is an example of not launching any reporters of you are on the CI machine.

+snippet: report_quietly_on_ci

+Here is an example of not launching any reporters if you are on a machine with a particular name.

 snippet: do_not_report_on_named_machine

 Once you have added that, even calling approvals with a specific Reporter will not launch it on the CI system (but will for all other systems).
 For example: